HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Exceptions (Kotlin).md

 By dealing with potential errors, `quotientString()` becomes a safe function that has no potential of throwing `DivisionByZeroError`.

 You can catch multiple kinds of exceptions if you want to handle different exceptions in different ways.
-Here you see different kind of `Exception` called `IndexOutOfBoundsException`.
+Here, you see different kind of `Exception` called `IndexOutOfBoundsException`.
 This exception is thrown when an indexed collection like `List` accesses a non-existent member.
 Here the function `quotientList` wants to append `Float.POSITIVE_INFINITY` if you're dividing by zero and not append anything if you're dividing with non-existent list members.

 ```kotlin
 fun quotientList(l: List<Float>, m: List<Float>): List<Float> {